kcp-dev/enhancements/keps/core/0004-apibinding-resource-adoption.md

 * Virtual workspaces / permission claims need no change: both key on identityHash, which is unchanged by definition of a verified adoption.
-* e2e: replicate the wildwest split (one export, two resources → two exports) and assert instance UIDs are identical before and after the swap; plus an orphan-without- successor test asserting the warning event and that workspace deletion still cleans up.
+* e2e: replicate the wildwest split (one export, two resources → two exports) and assert instance UIDs are identical before and after the swap; plus a WaitForSuccessor test asserting the binding stays in `Terminating` with the `WaitingForSuccessor` condition while no successor exists, that instances remain served throughout the wait, and that the handover (and finalization) completes as soon as the successor is created.

 ## Alternatives Considered